Twitter • 2022

 Equation solver uses a brute-force algorithm to solve equations within a search space and is able to quickly parse very complex equations.

-The app is fairly successful and has been installed over 200,000 times, helping many people solve single variable equations.
+The app is fairly successful and has been installed over 200,000 times, helping many people solve equations.

 Quick Action View